 Previously, verbal tenancy agreements were legally valid in England.
 A landlord and tenant could agree terms by phone or in person and the tenancy would be binding.
 The new requirement ensures every tenant has a written record of the terms they are agreeing to before they commit.

-The Written Statement must include the following information at minimum:
+The Written Statement must include the following information as a minimum:

 The Written Statement must be given to the tenant before the tenancy agreement is signed.
-If you are signing in person, you must hand it to them at the meeting before they sign.
-If you are signing remotely, you must send it and confirm they have received it before the agreement is executed.
+If you are signing in person, you must hand it to them before they sign.
+If you are signing remotely, you must send it and confirm receipt before the agreement is executed.

 There is no grace period.
 Providing it on the day of signing but after the signature is a breach.